yamiSukehiro2907/Http_server/ReadME.md

 ### Thread Pool Architecture

-The `Server.java` class initializes a fixed-size thread pool.
+The `Server.java` class initializes a fixed-size thread pool using `ExecutorService`.
 It runs an infinite loop to accept incoming TCP connections.
-Each accepted client `Socket` is wrapped in a `Client` object and handed off as a task to the thread pool.
+Each accepted client `Socket` is wrapped in a `Client` object and added to a `LinkedBlockingQueue`.
+A separate queue processor thread continuously dequeues clients and submits them to the thread pool for processing.

-This design decouples connection acceptance from request processing, allowing the server to remain responsive to new clients even while handling long-running requests.
+**Key Design Benefits:**

+- Decouples connection acceptance from request processing
+- Prevents thread exhaustion through pool size limits
+- Graceful handling of connection spikes through request queuing
+- Efficient resource utilization with thread reuse

 ### Request Handling Pipeline

 For each client connection, a `ClientHandler` instance is executed by a worker thread.
 The process is as follows:

-1. **Read & Parse**: `ClientHandler` reads the raw request from the socket's input stream.
+1. **Read & Parse**: `ClientHandler` reads the raw HTTP request from the socket's input stream using a `BufferedReader`.
 2. **Validation**: `RequestHandler` parses the raw string into a structured `HttpRequest` DTO.
-It validates the request format, method, headers (like `Host`), and path safety.
+It validates:
+    - Request format and HTTP version
+    - HTTP method (GET/POST only)
+    - Required headers (especially `Host`)
+    - Path safety (prevents directory traversal)
+    - Content-Type for POST requests
 3. **Dispatch**: Based on the HTTP method, `ClientHandler` proceeds:
-    - **GET**: It serves static or binary files from the `resources` directory.
+    - **GET**: Serves static HTML files or binary files (images, text) from the `resources` directory
-    - **POST**: It processes the JSON body and saves it to the `uploads` directory.
+    - **POST**: Validates JSON payload, generates unique filename, and saves to `uploads` directory
-4. **Response**: `ResponseHandler` constructs the appropriate HTTP response (e.g., `200 OK`, `201 Created`,
+4. **Response**: `ResponseHandler` constructs the appropriate HTTP response with proper status codes:
-   `404 Not Found`) and writes it to the socket's output stream.
+    - `200 OK` - Successful GET
+    - `201 Created` - Successful POST
+    - `400 Bad Request` - Malformed request or invalid JSON
+    - `403 Forbidden` - Path traversal or host mismatch
+    - `404 Not Found` - Resource doesn't exist
+    - `405 Method Not Allowed` - Unsupported HTTP method
+    - `415 Unsupported Media Type` - Wrong Content-Type or file type
+    - `500 Internal Server Error` - Server-side errors

 ### Security Measures

-- **Path Traversal**: `RequestHandler` canonicalizes all requested file paths and strictly ensures they resolve to a location *within* the `resources` folder.
-Any request containing `..` or attempting to access a parent directory is rejected with a `403 Forbidden` error.
+- **Path Traversal Protection**: `RequestHandler` validates all requested paths before file access:
+    - Blocks `..`, `./`, `//`, and URL-encoded variants
+    - Canonicalizes paths using Java's `Path.normalize()`
+    - Ensures resolved paths stay within `resources` directory
+    - Returns `403 Forbidden` for any violations

-- **Host Header Validation**: All requests are required to have a `Host` header that matches the server's own address.
+- **Host Header Validation**:
+    - All HTTP/1.1 requests must include a valid `Host` header
-  This is a key requirement of HTTP/1.1 and helps prevent certain types of attacks.
+    - Server validates the header matches its own address
+    - Accepts `localhost`, `127.0.0.1`, or `0.0.0.0` variations
+    - Returns `400 Bad Request` if missing, `403 Forbidden` if mismatched

+- **Request Size Limiting**:
+    - Maximum request size enforced at 8192 bytes
+    - Prevents memory exhaustion attacks

+- **Input Validation**:
+    - JSON validation using Google's Gson library
+    - File type restrictions (only HTML, TXT, PNG, JPG/JPEG)
+    - Content-Type verification for POST requests

 ---